What’s the best time to post on Facebook in 2019? Simply put: when your audience will see it.

 Running ads on Facebook is an extremely effective way to reach your audience.

-Considering how difficult it is for businesses to find success on purely organic posts, running ads can may be your best bet for success.
+Considering how difficult it is for businesses to find success on purely organic posts, running ads can boost your chances for success.

-According to Facebook, the cheapest days to run ads are Sunday and Monday.
-These days see the lowest cost per click, while Friday’s had the highest.
+According to Facebook, the cheapest days to run ads are Sundays and Mondays.
+For other days, see the lowest cost per click, while Friday’s has the highest.

-Given what we know from the surveys above, this doesn’t come as much of a surprise.
-And just because they’re the cheapest days doesn’t mean they’re the best for your business.
+Given what we know from other studies, this doesn’t come as much of a surprise.
+Just because they’re the ‘cheapest’ days doesn’t mean they’re the best for your business.

 Remember, There May Not be One Best Time to Post on Facebook

-Despite all the data in the world, it’s nearly impossible to draw definite conclusions.
+Despite all the data in the world, it’s nearly impossible to draw definite conclusions or determine a one-size-fits-all approach.

-It’s a blessing and a curse.
+This activity is a blessing and a curse.
 Yes, at least part of your audience is almost sure to be there.
-But so is every other business trying to target them.
+But so are all of your competitors.

 FAQ on Best Time to Post on Facebook